 Japan is not a country that bumbles its way boldly into your consciousness.
 It does not proclaim its presence loudly, insistent on being noticed, proud with self-importance.

-Rather, it gets subtly under your skin.
-Creeps gently into your heart.
+Rather, it gets subtly under your skin, creeps gently into your heart.

 From the gorgeous Japanese gardens - meticulously maintained and beautiful to behold - to the quality of the local craftsmanship and the abiding pride of the artisans.
 Or the artful way of dining - the food as visually enchanting as it is delicious - and the respectful way that every human interaction takes place.